-Because restricted stock awards will be issued upon vesting regardless of the stock price, expected stock volatility is not considered in determining grant date fair value.
-Restricted stock awards also accrue dividends which are paid at vesting.
-The weighted-average grant date fair value of the restricted stock awarded in 2022, 2021, and 2020 was \$120.14, \$88.92, and \$66.02 per share, respectively, which is based on the closing price of the stock on the date granted.
+Because stock will be issued upon the vesting of restricted stock units regardless of the stock price, expected stock volatility is not considered in determining grant date fair value.
+Restricted stock unit awards also accrue dividends which are paid at vesting.
+The weighted-average grant date fair value of the restricted stock units awarded in 2023, 2022, and 2021 was \$135.56, \$120.14, and \$88.92 per unit, respectively, which is based on the closing price of Farmer Mac's Class C non-voting stock on the date granted.